-Bastille Day is also known as the Fourteenth of July (le Quatorze juillet) and the Fete Nationale and is a national holiday in France, It’s also my personal favourite!
+Bastille Day is also known as the Fourteenth of July (le quatorze juillet) and the Fete Nationale and is a national holiday in France.
+It’s also my personal favourite!

-Why do the French celebrate Bastille Day?
+Why does France celebrate Bastille Day?

 A little history: the revolutionary holiday has been celebrated every year since July 14th, 1789.
 It commemorates the storming of the Bastille fortress.
 This was being used as a prison, in the early months of the French Revolution.
 The storming of the Bastille by the people of Paris was one of their first revolutionary victories against the Old Regime.

 The following year, this insurrection by the people was widely celebrated.
 However, the date was not named a national holiday until much later, in 1880.
 This is when the leaders of the Third French Republic were searching for a way to celebrate the foundations of the regime (according to the French government’s website on the matter).